robinrob/rsmithio/_posts/2018-02-06-whats-so-fun-about-programming.md

 ---
 layout:     post
-title:      What's so addictive about programming?
+title:      What's so fun about programming?
 subtitle:   Thoughts on what makes us code
 date:       2018-02-06
 type:       Blog Post